 Members are encouraged to engage in additional research and due diligence as required.
-This resource will be updated as more information becomes available, and members are encouraged to visit regularly.
+This resource will be updated as more information becomes available.

 Disclaimer: This resource has been created for general information purposes only.
-The OHA assumes no responsibility or liability for any harm, damage or other losses, direct or indirect, resulting from any reliance on the use or the misuse of any information contained on this web page.
+The OHA assumes no responsibility or liability for any harm, damage or other losses, direct or indirect, resulting from any reliance on the use or the misuse of any information contained on this web page (including sub-pages).
 Facts, figures and resources mentioned in the referenced resources have not been validated by the OHA.